 Table 2-5.
-Comparison of Potential Environmental Consequences (Continued) Locations and Resources Affected No Action Alternative Proposed Action Downrange Test and Support Locations (Continued) United States Army G arrison-Kwajalein Atoll (Continued) Cultural Resources Under the No Action Alternative, ongoing flight testing of Minuteman III missiles would continue at USAG-KA, with RVs normally being targeted at the KMISS deep ocean range just east of the atoll.
+Comparison of Potential Environmental Consequences (Continued) Locations and Resources Affected No Action Alternative Proposed Action Downrange Test and Downrange Test and Support Locations (Continued) United States Army G United States Army Garrison-Kwajalein Atoll (Continued) Biological Resources (Continued) Since DAF has concluded that the Proposed Action may adversely affect seven coral species, three mollusk species, and one fish species listed as consultation species under the UES, DAF consulted with NMFS for the effects of the proposed activities at Kwajalein Atoll.
+DAF has also consulted with the USFWS for potential effects on nesting sea turtles at Illeginni Islet.
+Mitigation measures are provided in Section 4.2.4.1.1.
+Cultural Resources Under the No Action Alternative, ongoing flight testing of Minuteman III missiles would continue at USAG-KA, with RVs normally being targeted at the KMISS deep ocean range just east of the atoll.
 As such, no impacts on archaeological or architectural resources would be expected.
+The historical 1944 shape of Kwajalein Island is listed on the U.S. National Register of Historic Places and the U.S. National Historic Landmarks.
 Under the Proposed Action, little or no adverse impacts on archaeological or architectural resources would be expected at USAG-KA.
 At Illeginni Islet, there are no substantive archaeological resources.
 Use of established standards and procedures for the preservation and protection of cultural resources at USAG-KA would continue throughout the Minuteman III and GBSD flight test programs.
-Hazardous Material and Waste Under the No Action Alternative, no change to the existing conditions with respect to Hazardous Material and Waste have occurred since the preparation of the 2019 Minuteman III Supplemental EA.
+Hazardous Material and Waste Under the No Action Alternative, no change to the existing conditions with respect to hazardous material and waste have occurred since the preparation of the 2019 Minuteman III Supplemental EA.
 No additional hazardous material management plans for flight test or impact activities would be required as a result of the Proposed Action.
 Health and Safety Under the No Action Alternative, no significant impacts on health and safety would be expected at USAG-KA.
 Ongoing flight testing of Minuteman III missiles would continue at USAG-KA, with RVs normally being targeted at the KMISS deep ocean range just east of the atoll.
 Under the Proposed Action, no significant impacts on health and safety would be expected at USAG-KA.
 Noise Under the No Action Alternative, no change to the existing conditions with respect to noise have occurred since the preparation of the 2019 Draft EA.
 No significant impacts to ambient noise levels are anticipated from the flight test segment of the Proposed Action.
 In general, noise levels associated with post-test operations would be similar to those generated during pre-test preparation.
 Thus, no significant impacts to ambient noise levels are expected.